 According to WRAP, clothing/textiles has the fourth largest environmental impact after housing, transport, and food.
 With £10,000 provided by the Department of Agriculture, Environment and Rural Affairs (DAERA), we are looking for initiatives that help tackle this growing issue.

-The Tackling Textiles - Skills and Innovation Fund (Pilot Programme) is open for applications from Tuesday 20 September.
+The Tackling Textiles - Skills and Innovation Fund (Pilot Programme) is now closed for applications.

 Between £500 to £3,000 will be allocated to each project.